shreyjain13/final/cs330stanford.md

 ### Mutli-task learning problem

 Learn all of the tasks more quickly or more proficiently than learning them independently.

 ### Meta-Learning Problem

-Given data / experience on previous asks, learn a new task more quickly and/or more proficiently
+Given data / experience on previous tasks, learn a new task more quickly and/or more proficiently.

+# Lecture 2